(Updated: February 16, 2014)

 Very Restricted Knowledge (VRK)

-This sub-control system of SI contains compartments, which have an identifier of apparently three alpha numeric characters.
+This sub-control system of SI was established in 1974 to limit access to uniquely sensitive COMINT activities and programs.
+It contains compartments or categories which have an identifier of one to three alpha numeric characters.

 In a classification line this is shown like: TOP SECRET//SI-VRK 11A *